-People still perform up to 90% of factory tasks.
+People still perform 72% of factory tasks.
 Even in an age of robotics and IIoT, people are the main contributor to value—and, alas, to variability.

 Unfortunately, techniques for measuring human effectiveness haven’t materially changed in a century.
 They remain manual and impossible to perform at scale.
 People are effectively invisible to analytics.

 Imagine if you could perform time and motion studies on every single cycle.
 Or use AI to help operators perform with greater precision.
 Or play back video of every cycle ever performed in your factory.

 That’s what Drishti does.
 Using AI, machine learning and computer vision, Drishti turns human actions into data.